Gas, Liquid, and Solids

 Condensation is the process of forming tiny water droplets.
-They surrounding a particle of dust or salt.
+They surround a particle of dust or salt.
 Eventually, they become too heavy and fall as precipitation.

 For example, liquid water drips down a chilled glass of lemonade on a hot day because of condensation.
 When the water vapor in the air comes in contact with the cold glass, it slows down the water molecules making them stick together and form a liquid.

 Overall, the start of the hydrological cycle begins with evaporation at the surface of the ocean.
 Next, water condenses and precipitates back into the ocean, streams, glaciers, or groundwater.
 Eventually, it makes its way back to the ocean.
 And that’s the whole cycle.

 What is freezing, melting, deposition and sublimation?

 When the temperature is lowered below its freezing point, water can freeze.
 When water freezes, it expands.
 In lakes and streams, the frozen ice is more buoyant and remains at the top.
 This unique property of water is important for life and the biosphere.